multimediaeval/multimediaeval.github.io/_editions/2025/tasks/multisumm.md

 #### Data

 Data will be provided from that gathered in the Cultivate project.
 This will be the contents of crawled content from the open web.

+#### Evaluation methodology

-Evaluation will make use of methods used for multidocument summarizatiomn, and evaluation methods current being develped for use in generative information retrieval (GenIR) application and methos being explored for the use of LLM methods in automated evaluation of NLP tasks, the _LLM-as-Judge_ approach.
+Evaluation will make use of methods used for multidocument summarizatiom, and evaluation methods current being developed for use in generative information retrieval (GenIR) application and methods being explored for the use of LLM methods in the automated evaluation of NLP tasks, the _LLM-as-Judge_ approach.

 #### Quest for insight
 Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics:
-* What are the challenges of creating multi sources summaries of web content source?
+* What are the challenges of creating multi source summaries of web content source?
 * What are the most effective approaches to applying LLM methods in multimodal summarization?
-* Identiying open research questions and challenges in applying LLM methods in multidocument summarization.
+* Identifying open research questions and challenges in applying LLM methods in multidocument summarization.
 * What is the effectiveness of using LLM-based evaluation methods in multidocument summarization? answer in order to go beyond just looking at evaluation metrics.

 #### Participant information